patty-chow/documentdb-extension-playground/README.md

      ```
    - Click "Enter" when prompted for your username and password

-3. **Create a healthcare database:**
+3. **Create an Adventure Works database:**
    - In the DocumentDB extension, right-click on your connection and select "Create Database..."
-   - Enter `healthcare` as the database name and confirm
+   - Enter `adventureworks` as the database name and confirm

-4. **Create collections for healthcare data:**
+4. **Create collections for e-commerce data:**
-   - Right-click on the `healthcare` database and select "Create Collection..."
+   - Right-click on the `adventureworks` database and select "Create Collection..."
    - Create these collections:
-     - `patients` - Patient information
+     - `customers` - Customer information and sales orders
-     - `appointments` - Medical appointments
-     - `medical_records` - Detailed health records
+     - `products` - Product catalog with categories and tags
-     - `billing` - Financial transactions
+     - `categories` - Product categories and metadata

-5. **Import sample healthcare data:**
+5. **Import sample e-commerce data:**
-   - Right-click on the `patients` collection and select "Import Documents into Collection..."
+   - Right-click on the `customers` collection and select "Import Documents into Collection..."
-   - Choose `data/healthcare/patients.json` from this repository
+   - Choose `data/customer.json` from this repository
-   - Repeat for other collections using their respective JSON files
+   - Repeat for other collections using their respective JSON files:
+     - `products` collection: `data/product.json`
+     - `categories` collection: `data/productMeta.json`

 6. **Explore the database structure:**
-   - Click on the `healthcare` database to expand it
+   - Click on the `adventureworks` database to expand it
-   - Click on the `patients` collection to view documents
+   - Click on the `customers` collection to view documents
    - Notice the different data views available (Table, Tree, JSON)

 ## Use multiple data views